dwt/pyexpect/README.md

     Expect 'foo' to equal 'bar'.

 Thus the mapping from the error message is immediate and complete saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with these expectations.

-Additionally they are not coupled to any TestCase class so you can easily reuse them anywhere in your code to formalize expectations that your code has about some internal state.
+As a bonus they are not coupled to any TestCase class so you can easily reuse them anywhere in your code to formalize expectations that your code has about some internal state.
+Oh and they are shorter, so you even have less to write while getting clearer and more to the point assertions.
+Almost like having a cake and eating it too!

-## Why pyxpect over other python expect libraries
+## So give me the features!

+Glad you ask!
+Here you go

+1. Lots of included matchers.
+Take a look at the source to see all the assertions you need to get started.
+From `is_equal` over `to_be` and `to_raise` till `to_match` - we've got you covered.
+And not only that, but each matcher has some aliasses so you can use the variant that reads the best in your assertion.
+(If someting important is missing, pull requests are welcome.)

-1. Ease of use: Expect can be arbitrary chained with whatever you can think of (provided it's a valid python identifier):
+1. Ease of use: `expect()` can be arbitrary chained with whatever you can think of (provided it's a valid python identifier) to give you the cleanest description of your assertion possible:

+        expect(23).to.equal(23)
+        expect(23).is_.equal(23)
+        # or go all out - but just because it works doesn't mean it's sensible
         expect(23).to_be_chaned.with_something.that_makes_sense_in\
             .your_context.before_it.calls_the.matcher.equals(23)

-    Matchers have many aliasses defined to enable you to write the expections in a natural way:
+    Matchers also have many aliasses defined to enable you to write the expectations in a natural way:

         expect(True).is_.true()
         expect(True).is_true()